 How Often Can You Refinance Your Home?

-2020 and 2021 have been historic years for the mortgage industry.
+The COVID-19 Pandemic has impacted and produced historic years for the mortgage industry.
 According to Freddie Mac, the average 30-year, fixed-rate loan remains below 3% — some of the lowest levels in history.
 Such favorable rates are opening the door for many renters to get into homes of their own for the first time.

 Of course, these low rates have also led to plenty of refinances.
 A mortgage refinance can save you thousands of dollars over the life of your loan, allowing you to keep more money in your pocket every month.
 Whether you’re looking to take advantage of lower rates or shorten your loan term, a refinance could be a sensible option.